karol-majewski/haskell-for-typescript-devs/chapter-one-setup.md

 ### Library

 You will often see library code in a `/src` directory.
-We're following the other convention, which is to place library code in a directory shocking titled... `library`.
+We're following the other convention, which is to place library code in a directory shockingly titled... `library`.

 ### Quality